nova0821/iotjs-wiki/Build-for-Linux.md

 #### Build Host
 Ubuntu 14.04 is recommended.
-Any other Unix like platforms can be used.
-If you are trying other platforms and it doesn't seem to work properly, please look into [Issues](https://github.com/Samsung/iotjs/issues).
+Other Unix like platforms can be used.
+If it doesn't seem to work properly on other platforms, please look into [Issues](https://github.com/Samsung/iotjs/issues).
 Someone may have already tried.
 If you can't find any related one, please leave an issue for help.

 #### Directory structure

 This document assumes 'harmony' as the root directory. _JerryScript_ and _libuv_ are included as sub-modules in deps folder.

-* harmony
+* harmonywkek
     * iotjs
         * deps
             * jerry